Configure Custom Styling

 <button class="bg-accent-500 hover:bg-accent-600">

-All colors supported by TailwindCSS are available, but it is recommend to stick to base
+All colors supported by TailwindCSS are available, but it's recommended to stick to base, primary, and accent

-for your primary design system colors, as these are the ones that will be used by the MonorailCSS components.
+for your primary design system colors, as these are the ones that'll be used by the MonorailCSS components.

 Implementing Dark/Light Theme Switching